 - Collective Identity: Gabby Gums, the gossip writer for the Foal Free Press.

-- Comically Missing the Point: They don't understand that a Cutie Mark is all about self-discovery and knowing what you truly want to do with your life, so instead of practising things they're already good at, they constantly try new things in hopes of getting a cutie mark in those areas, then give up after one attempt fails to pan out.
+- Comically Missing the Point: They don't understand that a Cutie Mark is all about self-discovery and knowing what you truly want to do with your life, so instead of practicing things they're already good at, they constantly try new things in hopes of getting a cutie mark in those areas, then give up after one attempt fails to pan out.

 - Cute, but Cacophonic + In the Name of the Moon + Motor Mouth = CUTIEMARKCRUSADERSSCREAMINGOUTTHEIRPLANS!!
 YAY!!